aftercup-pure/aftercup-calendar-mp/README.md

 ### 💭 Dream journal
 A private space to record your dreams.
 Associate entries with specific years to track your subconscious journey over time.

+### 👗 Background patterns
+Decorate your calendar with beautiful new botanical backgrounds!
+Alongside our classic Horse theme, you can now customize your daily view with elegant Monstera and Tulip patterns.
+These responsive designs bring a fresh, natural vibe to your screen and look fantastic in both light and dark modes.

 ---